CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

     ![](.././media/cloudlab-vm-guidev1.png "Lab Environment")

-1. In the **LabVM/ARCHost VM**, click on the Azure portal shortcut of Microsoft Edge browser which is created on the desktop.
+1. In the **LabVM/ARCHost VM**, double click on the Azure portal shortcut of Microsoft Edge browser which is provided on the desktop.

     ![](.././media/select-azureportal.png "Select Azure Portal")

-1. On the **Sign into Microsoft Azure** tab you will see the login screen, in that enter following **Email/Username** and then click on **Next**.
+1. On the **Sign into Microsoft Azure** tab, you will see the login prompt.
+Enter the following **Email/Username** and then click on **Next**.
    * Email/Username: <inject key="AzureAdUserEmail"></inject>

 1. Now, enter the **Password** which you have already received for the above account.